Avoiding Pitfalls for Privacy Accounting of Subsampled Mechanisms under Composition: Discussion

 First, we have given a concrete example where the worst-case dataset (for $\varepsilon \geq 0$) of a subsampled mechanism fails to be a worst-case dataset once that mechanism is composed.
 Care should therefore be taken to ensure that the privacy accountant computes privacy guarantees with respect to a true worst-case dataset for a given choice of $\varepsilon$.

 Secondly, we have shown that the privacy parameters for a subsampled and composed mechanism can differ significantly for different subsampling schemes.
 This can be problematic if the privacy accountant is assuming a different subsampling procedure from the one actually employed.
-We have shown this in the case of Poisson sampling and sampling without replacement but the phenomenon is likely to occur when comparing Poisson sampling to shuffling as well.
+We have shown this in the case of Poisson sampling and sampling without replacement.
+The same phenomenon is shown in concurrent work \cite{chua2024private} to occur when comparing Poisson sampling to shuffling as well.
 Computing tight privacy guarantees for the shuffled Gaussian mechanism remains an important open problem.
 It is best practice to ensure that the implemented subsampling method matches the accounting method.
 When this is not practical, the discrepancy should be disclosed.